-A SALC Planning grant award offers \$250,000 for one applicant or \$500,000 for two or more applicants with extensive outreach community engagement or infill housing planning elements.
-In addition, the application must include a minimum of 10% match funding, which may be provided directly by the applicant or from other funding sources. (e.g. local government contributions or donations).
+SALC Planning grant award offers up to \$500,000.
+In addition, the application must include a minimum of 10% match funding, which may be provided directly by the applicant or from other funding sources. (e.g. other grant funds, local government contributions or donations).